muratk3n/thirdwave/en/README.md

 ---

-Saw in post from 08, draw the symbol get the LaTeX symbol.
+Saw in post from 08, draw the symbol get the LaTeX code for it.
 Site still up

 [Link](https://detexify.kirelabs.org/classify.html)